aaditya-prog/CRUD-Django/README.md

 and run the server.

 Thus, you're good to go.
-I'd be glad to help you and receive your feedbacks on the project.
+I'd be glad to help you and receive your feedbacks on the project. :octocat:

 artdityadulal@gmail.com